 Lifetime federal estate and gift tax limit

 Married taxpayers may also leave behind twice as much money as single taxpayers to their heirs without triggering federal estate and gift taxes, an important financial advantage of marriage that is now available to LGBTQ spouses.
-For 2022, the aggregate lifetime estate and gift tax exemption limit has been temporarily raised to $11.58 million per individual, before being indexed for inflation.
-Married couples who do proper planning may gift a lifetime total of more than $23 million, a huge potential benefit for high-net-worth married taxpayers.4
+For 2022, the aggregate lifetime estate and gift tax exemption limit has been temporarily raised to $12.06 million per individual, before being indexed for inflation.
+Married couples who do proper planning may gift a lifetime total of more than $24 million, a huge potential benefit for high-net-worth married taxpayers.4

 Importantly, the marriage equality ruling also eliminated state inheritance taxes for same-sex spouses.